 Trading the Bearish Engulfing: Apple Inc. 20-Year Test

-Our backtesting data on Apple Inc (below) shows two trades in Apple Inc. Each trade was 10 days long, and the results were +8.32% and -0.77%.
-Here you can see the Bearish Engulfing candles acted as a continuation of the prevailing uptrend and downtrend.
+Our backtesting data on Apple Inc. (below) shows two trades in Apple Inc. Each trade was ten days long, and the results were +8.32% and -0.77%.
+Here, you can see the Bearish Engulfing candles acted as a continuation of the prevailing uptrend and downtrend.

 Thanks to TrendSpider’s strategy tester, we can see Bearish Engulfing’s high 64% win rate and profit of 5.61% per winning trade.
-In fact, the average gain across all winning and losing trades was 1.88%, which is very good.
+The average gain across all winning and losing trades was 1.88%, which is very good.